IBMStreams/streamsx.network/com.ibm.streamsx.network/README.PacketLiveSource.txt

     interface adapter or its kernel driver, as counted by 'libpcap'.
 The value may be zero if the counter is not implemented by the adapter or driver.

+  * nPacketsProcessedCurrent: number of packets processed by the operator.
+When an input filter is specified, this includes only packets that pass the filter.

+  * nOctetsProcessedCurrent: number of bytes of packet data processed by the operator.
+When an input filter is specified, this includes only packets that pass the filter.

 _____Exceptions_____